 Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
+The academy also uses a bought in service through the Esteem Trust to deliver level 2 early help support for children and families.

-- 6.13 Whenever a child and their family are supported via an early help assessment, the academy will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services. - 6.14 For more information about the early help assessment process see Derby and Derbyshire Safeguarding Children; Providing early help procedure. - 6.15 Referral to local authority children's social care (intensive and specialist support) Concerns about a child's welfare will be referred to local authority children's social care using the agreed referral process as outlined in Derby and Derbyshire Safeguarding Children; Making a referral to Children's Social Care procedure.
+6.13 Whenever a child and their family are supported via an early help assessment, the academy will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services.

+- 6.14 For more information about the early help assessment process see Derby and Derbyshire Safeguarding Children; Providing early help procedure. - 6.15 Referral to local authority children's social care (intensive and specialist support) Concerns about a child's welfare will be referred to local authority children's social care using the agreed referral process as outlined in Derby and Derbyshire Safeguarding Children; Making a referral to Children's Social Care procedure.